linuxkathirvel/eng2tamildictionary/README.md

 * Internet connection needed?
 No. It is an offlince Dictionary.
 JSON file is a source of Dictionary
 * How many words are available?
+56855 words are available now.
+Number of words increase in future.